AI use in award entries – research by The Independent Awards Standards Council

 The statement put forward was “I trust generative AI to be able to accurately represent the reality of the story being entered” See graph below for results.

 This pair of statistics is extremely important.
 Organisers need to trust the decisions of judges and be proud of the fact that the right entrants won.
-Equally judges lean towards the entries they trust.
-Trust can be earned through strong evidence and compelling storytelling, but equally it can be lost if the narrator isn’t believed.
+Equally, judges lean towards the entries they trust.
+Trust can be earned through strong evidence and compelling storytelling, but equally, it can be lost if the narrator isn’t believed.
 So if a judge believes ChatGPT or similar is the author of the entry, and has experienced the classic “hallucinating” of AI and other instances where it was completely wrong, then trust is eroded.
-A judge is unlikely to give an award to an entry it doesn’t trust.
-No matter how grammatically correct it is.
+A judge is unlikely to give an award to an entry she/he doesn’t trust, no matter how grammatically correct it is.

 Who should declare it?